rpi-ws281x/rpi-ws281x-java/README.md

 ### To build from another machine

-Set the appropriate username, host and password in `gradle.properties`.
+Set the appropriate username, host and password (or path to private key) in `gradle.properties`.

 Then, run `./gradlew buildNativeOnPi`.
 Note that your RaspberryPi needs to have ssh installed as gradle will use ITS ssh client.